Artex Removal Cost

 You can also skin over artex with plaster to give a smooth surface to paint or tile onto."

-In some instances, you can simply apply a coat or sealant above it if it is found that asbestos is not present.
+In some instances, you can simply apply a coat or sealant if it's found there is no asbestos present.
 In these instances, a coating will usually run anywhere from £150 to £250 for smaller roofs/ceilings in a home.

 Whether it is ultimately removal or simply covering up the Artex in the home, it is important to hire the right professionals for the job.